-Through the Santa Cruz Women’s Health Center and the East Cliff Family Health Center, Santa Cruz Community Health (SCCH, a Federally Qualified Health Center) provides comprehensive primary care services in English and Spanish to all ages, genders, ethnicities, abilities and sexual identities and orientations, regardless of their ability to pay.
+Through the Santa Cruz Women’s Health Center, the East Cliff Family Health Center, and the Santa Cruz Mountain Health Center, Santa Cruz Community Health (SCCH) a Federally Qualified Health Center, provides comprehensive primary care services in English and Spanish to all ages, genders, ethnicities, abilities and sexual identities and orientations, regardless of their ability to pay.

 Since 1974, the Santa Cruz Women’s Health Center (SCWHC) has played a key role in the local health care safety net.
 What started as a women’s health collective founded by a group of UCSC students has – over four decades – evolved to keep pace with the rapidly changing health care landscape, expanding in size and scope each year to meet growing community needs.
 At the same time, our clinic has developed a reputation for demonstrably high quality care with top quartile results in diabetes care, cervical cancer screenings, preventable emergency department visits, and other measures.